Shadow Labyrinth

-The game was initially promoted by the release of the Secret Level episode "Circle", which serves as an official prequel to the game.
+The game was initially promoted through the Secret Level anthology episode "Circle", which serves as an official prequel.
 Shadow Labyrinth was released on July 18, 2025, for PlayStation 5, Xbox Series X/S, Nintendo Switch, Nintendo Switch 2, and PC via Steam.

 Gameplay

 Shadow Labyrinth is a 2D action-adventure game featuring many Metroidvania aspects.
-The player controls Swordsman No. 8, who can swing his sword or charge a variety of "ESP" abilities.
-Alongside traditional fighting, No. 8 can fuse with PUCK and traverse around surfaces reminiscent of the original Pac-Man, while also being able to control their speed and jump off the surface to attack.
-They can also fuse into GAIA, a bigger mecha that can used to combat larger foes.
+The player controls Swordsman No. 8, who can perform melee attacks with a sword and charge a variety of "ESP" abilities.
+Alongside traditional combat, No. 8 can fuse with PUCK to travel along walls and ceilings in sequences reminiscent of the original Pac-Man, controlling speed and launching off surfaces to attack enemies.

+They can also fuse into GAIA, a large mechanized form used to fight powerful enemies and bosses.
 Occasionally, they are transported into enclosed mazes where they have to eat many sleeping ghosts in a similar fashion to Pac-Man Championship Edition 2.

 Plot

-The game is set within Bandai Namco's UGSF (United Galaxy Space Force) timeline, which consists of many of their previous games, in the year 3333.
-Thirty-three years prior, the Operation Panzer is disrupted by the Red G-HOST, crashing the Panzer GAIA on the planet Xevious as a woman watches.
+The game is set within Bandai Namco's UGSF (United Galaxy Space Force) timeline in the year 3333.
+Thirty-three years earlier, Operation Panzer is disrupted by the Red G-HOST, causing the Panzer GAIA weapon to crash on the planet Xevious.
+A player from the real world in 2025 is suddenly transported into the game’s universe, awakening in a ruined prison without a mouth or arms.
+He is guided by a robotic companion named "PUCK", who identifies him as her eighth summoning attempt, while an oloid appears and grants him a prosthetic arm so he can wield a sword, becoming a Swordsman.